ajoyscorpion/bsharp-frontend/README.md

 `npm start`

-The application should now be running at https://bsharp-music.netlify.app/.
+The application should now be running at http://localhost:3000

 ### Contributing
 Feel free to contribute to the project.
 Pull requests are welcome!

 ### Acknowledgments
 React - A JavaScript library for building user interfaces.

+The site is live at https://bsharp-music.netlify.app/

+Explore the server side at https://github.com/ajoyscorpion/bsharp-server